bstenm/react_state_management_route-planner/README.md

 Click here for a [Youtube video demo](https://www.youtube.com/watch?v=OSRMuN44pEE&feature=youtu.be)

+## No 3rd party React Components

+The waypoints drag and drop is a custom one I build just for fun.
+I didn't use any 3rd party components such as [React Beautiful Dnd](https://github.com/atlassian/react-beautiful-dnd).

 ### Playing with state mangement

 Using 3 diferent ways to do state management, just for fun.